Singular is an adjective that means individual or only one thing.

-“the third person singular form of the verb”
+For example: “The third person singular form of the verb.”

 How to Memorize Vocabulary

-Create word associations.
-Whether you’re learning vocabulary in your native or foreign language, associations can help you memorize new words.
-Absurd, vivid, or ridiculous associations are the most likely to help you retain your new vocabulary.
+Create word associations when you’re learning vocabulary in your native or foreign language.
+Associations can help you memorize new words quickly.
+And absurd, vivid, or ridiculous associations are the most likely to help you retain your new vocabulary.

 If you’re learning a foreign language, associate new words with words in your native language.
 If a new word resembles a word in your native tongue, create a mental image association between the native word and the new word.
-For example, the French word “vin,” or wine, sounds similar to the English word “van,” so you might make a visual association of a van full of wine to help you remember.
+For example, the French word “vin”, meaning wine, sounds similar to the English word “van” so you might make a visual association of a van full of wine to help you remember.

 learning new words in your own language